aceinnolab/Inkycal/README.md

 6. Copy these three downloaded files to the flashed microSD card.
 On Windows, this is the only visible directory on the SD card.
 On Linux, copy these files to `/boot`
 7. Eject the microSD card from your computer now, insert it in the Raspberry Pi and power the Raspberry Pi.
 8. Once the green LED has stopped blinking after ~3 minutes, use an SSH client to connect to the Raspberry Pi.
 On Windows, you can use PUTTY but you can also use an SSH App on your smartphone.
 Use the address: `raspberrypi.local` with `pi` as the username and `raspberry` as the password.
-Fro more detailed instructions, check out the page from the [Raspberry Pi website](https://www.raspberrypi.org/documentation/remote-access/ssh/)
+For more detailed instructions, check out the page from the [Raspberry Pi website](https://www.raspberrypi.org/documentation/remote-access/ssh/)
 9. After connecting via SSH, run the following commands, line by line:
 ```bash
 sudo raspi-config --expand-rootfs
 sudo sed -i s/#dtparam=spi=on/dtparam=spi=on/ /boot/config.txt
 sudo dpkg-reconfigure tzdata
 ```
-These commands expand the filesystem, enable SPI and setup the correct timezone on the Raspberry Pi.
+These commands expand the filesystem, enable SPI and set up the correct timezone on the Raspberry Pi.
 When running the last command, please select the continent you live in, press enter and then select the capital of the country you live in.
 Lastly, press enter.

-10. Change the passowrd for the user pi by entering `passwd` in the Terminal, enter your current password, hit enter, then type your new password and press enter.
+10. Change the password for the user pi by entering `passwd` in the Terminal, enter your current password, hit enter, then type your new password and press enter.
 Please note you will have to remember this password to access your Raspberry Pi.
 11. Follow the steps in `Installation` (see below) on how to install Inkycal.

 ### Installation